patrickthebold/patrickthebold.github.io/content/posts/react_part_ii.md

 First we will explore the...

 ### MPD API
 Things will be easier if there's not too much of a mismatch between our models and theirs.
-I'll `telnet` directly with mpd rather than use our websocket bridge.$
+I'll `nc -v` directly with mpd rather than use our websocket bridge.$

 #### idle
 First we notice there is an [`idle`](https://mpd.readthedocs.io/en/latest/protocol.html#querying-mpd-s-status) command.
 I'm going to send the idle command twice (shown below).
 From another App I will add a song and play it.
 Below I am adding a `>` to indicate text I send in the terminal, and `!` to describe an action done on another app.
 This is so you can see the order of things

 ```
-$ telnet $MPD_HOST 6600
+$ nc -v $MPD_HOST 6600
 Trying 192.168.1.7...
 Connected to 192.168.1.7.
 Escape character is '^]'.